compbiozurich/UZH-BIO392/course-results/2019/paloma-toedtli/foxp2_analysis/foxp2_lab.md

 ## One sentence to summarize Foxp2
-Foxp2 is a Transcription factor, involved in brain (and other tissues) development, and highly conserved among species.
+Foxp2 is a Transcription factor, involved in brain (and other tissues) development, speech and language learning, and highly conserved among species.